roosta/i3wsr/README.md

 ### Aliases

-Sometimes a WM property can be overly verbose, so its possible to match a class name with an alias:
+Sometimes a class, instance or name can be overly verbose, use aliases that match to window properties to create simpler names instead of showing the full property

 ```toml
 [aliases.class]